CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 • It offers voluntary, written proof (for lack of a better term) for future reference so that everyone is always on the same page.

-• It doubles up as an opportunity to automate similar enquiries by using chat bot facilities.
+• It doubles up as an opportunity to automate similar inquiries by using chatbot facilities.

-• It helps brands to communicate with customers in a more customized and informal manner.
-You can also follow-up on past conversations more easily.
+• It helps brands communicate with customers in a more customized and informal manner.
+You can also more easily follow up on past conversations.

 • It can lead to unforced errors.
-For example, this Amazon email was sent to people who weren’t expecting a baby and some even had fertility issues!
+For example, this Amazon email was sent to people who weren’t expecting a baby, and some even had fertility issues!
 As you can imagine, public outrage was at its peak.
-Checking up on automated email subscriber lists every now-and-then is a must to avoid mishaps such as these.
+Checking up on automated email subscriber lists now and then is a must to avoid mishaps such as these.

 • It is more time-consuming as opposed to phone support.